benediktschulz/paper_pp_wind_gusts/README.md

 - Forecasts: Taken from closest grid points
 - Number of stations: 175
 - Attributes: longitude, latitude, altitude, altitude of closest COSMO grid point

+### Exemplary data set

+We supply an additional training and test set that is derived from the data used in the paper together with the following comments:

+- The forecast in the training set are from the period of 2010-2015, those in the test set from 2016.
+The initialization times are not supplied.
+- The forecasts have a common lead time, which is not supplied.
+- The ten different stations used are labeled by 1,...,10.
+This does not conform with the actual station IDs, which are not supplied.
+- We are using only a small subset of the available predictor variables.
+- We added random noise on all numeric variables besides the transformed day of the year.

 ## Post-processing